rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 $\text{Disk access time}=\text{seek time} + \text{rotational time} + \cfrac{\text{transfer length}}{\text{bandwith}}$

+> If you were about to improve HDD, what changes would you made to the architecture?
+> Cehck the disk access time and respond.

 > What is the Disk access time for a transfer size of 4KB, when average seek time is 12 ms, rotation delay is 4 ms, transfer rate is 4MB/sec?
 >
 > Given the parameters of the above question, we can calculate the disk access time as follows: